Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Surgical Relations

-In turn, the 1-cone $(-1,1)\<\in\pFn{\EE[2]1}$ encodes the exceptional set of self-intersection $[\sE_{\sss(-1,1)}]^2\<={+}1$, and so is the base $\IP^1$ with the local neighborhood biholomorphic to the total space of $\cO_{\IP^1}(+1)$.
-This implies $\EE[2]1$ to be akin to the blowup, $\EE[2]{-1}$, with however an {\em\/opposite\/} normal space of the exceptional $\sE_{\sss(-1,1)}\<\approx\IP^1$.
-It can thus also be identified with $\EE[2]1\<{\simeq_\IR}\IP^2\<\#\IP^2$ (diffeomorphic as oriented differentiable manifolds), however without orientation-reversal in either summand\ftn{We thank M.~Masuda for suggesting this interpretation; for a not too different but additionally specified example, see\cite[\SS~5]{Ishida:2013aa}.}, which obstructs a global complex structure: Extending the complex structure of (the underlined) $\IP^2\<\ssm\{\text{pt.}\<\in U_{\n_{13}}\}$ to the region $(U_{\n_{12}}\<\uplus U_{\n_{23}})\<\supset\sE_{(-1,1)}$ (replacing $U_{\n_{13}}$ as encoded by $\n_{13}\<\to\n_{12}\<\uplus\n_{23}$) is obstructed by the exceptional set $\sE_{\sss(-1,1)}$ and its $\cO_{\IP^1}(+1)$-like local neighborhood.
-Thus, the non-compact space $\EE[2]1\ssm\sE_{\sss(-1,1)}$ is complex, while $\EE[2]1$ is ``only'' precomplex; this is akin to $(S^4\<\ssm\{\text{pt}\})\<\approx\IC^2$ being complex, while $S^4$ is not.\ftn{ The precomplex structure on $S^4$ nevertheless suffices to define a Dolbeault (anti)holomorphic exterior derivative and cohomology\cite{rS-S4notCplx}, which may well suffice for most string theory applications.} For $m\<>0$, $\EE[2]m$ are then daisy-chain connected sums of $(m{+}1)$ $\IP^2$'s without any orientation reversal, and so are precomplex torus manifolds. \begin{conj}[precomplex] \forceHRef Flip-folded \mTp{s}, such as $\pDs{\MF{m}}$ for $\,m\<\geqslant3$ and $\pDs{\EE{m}}$ for $\,m\<\geqslant1$, correspond to {\em\/precomplex\/} torus manifolds, where the flip-folded ``extension'' encodes the obstruction to extending a precomplex structure to a global complex structure, such as in $\MF{m}$ and $\EE{m}$.\\ Since flip-folded portions of a \mTp, $\pDs{X}$, are \tP\ to non-convex regions of the \tP\ \mTp, $\pDN{X}\<=\pDs{\tX}$, non-convexity in $\pDs{\tX}$ encodes (by mirror symmetry) obstructions to extending a {\em\/presymplectic\/} structure of $\,\tX$ to a global symplectic structure, such as in $\FF{m}$ and $\ME{m}$. \end{conj} \begin{remk} \forceHRef The ``optimal model'' of Remark~\ref{r:optimal} and Conjecture~\ref{c:optimal} is thereby seen as a torus manifold wherein the obstructions from Remark~\ref{r:obstruct} and Conjecture~\ref{c:preC} are minimized in a suitable ($\rT^n$-equivariant) (co)homology.
-By mirror symmetry, analogous considerations apply also to the (pre-)symplectic as well as (pre-)K\"ahler structures, all of which are typically needed in string applications. \end{remk}
+On the other hand, the 1-cone $\n_2\<=(-1,1)\<\in\pFn{\EE[2]1}$ (Figure~\ref{f:E2-E-2}, left) encodes an exceptional set of self-intersection $[\sE_{\sss(-1,1)}]^2\<={+}1$, suggesting that $\EE[2]1$ is {\em\/akin to a blowup,} diffeomorphic to $\EE[2]1\<{\simeq_\IR}\IP^2\<\#\2{\IP^2}$, however without the orientation-reversal in either summand,\footnote{We thank M.~Masuda for suggesting this interpretation; for a not too different but additionally specified example, see\cite[\SS\:5]{Ishida:2013aa}.
+The example of $\IP^2\<\#\IP^2$ as a torus manifold that is not even almost complex was given already in\cite{Davis:1991uz}.} and so not admitting a global complex structure.
+Extending the chart-wise complex structure from $U_{\n_{12}}$ across $(U_{\n_{12}}\<\cap U_{\n_{23}})\<\supset\sE_{(-1,1)}$ into $U_{\n_{23}}$ is obstructed by the flipping of the relative orientations of the stable tangent bundle and the underlying torus manifold: from $w(\n_{12})\<={+}1$ to $w(\n_{23})\<={-}1$.
+The non-compact space $\EE[2]1\ssm U_{\n_{23}}$ is complex, but the compact $\EE[2]1$ is only precomplex; the affine chart $U_{\n_{23}}$ being contractible, this obstruction to the complex structure can be made arbitrarily small, and so is localized.
+This is somewhat akin to the fact that $(S^4\<\ssm\{\text{pt}\})\<\approx\IC^2$ is complex, while $S^4$ is not.\footnote{ The precomplex structure on $S^4$ nevertheless suffices to define a Dolbeault (anti)holomorphic exterior derivative and cohomology\cite{rS-S4notCplx}, which may well suffice for most string theory applications.} Then, the $\EE[2]m$ for $m\<>1$ are daisy-chain connected sums of $(m{+}1)$ $\IP^2$'s without any orientation reversal, and so without a global complex structure and only precomplex. \begin{conj}[cont.\ Conj.~\ref{C:obstruct}] All flip-folded multitopes, such as $\pDs{\MF{m}}$ for $\,m\<\geqslant3$ and $\pDs{\EE{m}}$ for $\,m\<\geqslant1$, correspond to only {\em\/precomplex\/} torus manifolds, where the flip-folded ``extensions'' encode the obstruction to extending a chart-wise complex structure throughout the atlas, such as in $U_{\n^\wtd_3}\<\subset\MF{m}$ and $U_{\n_{23}}\<\subset\EE{m}$.
+Since flip-folded portions of a multitope, $\pDs{X}$, are transpolar to non-convex regions of the transpolar multitope, $\pDN{X}\<=\pDs{\tX}$, non-convexity in $\pDs{\tX}$ encodes (by mirror symmetry) obstructions to extending a {\em\/presymplectic\/} structure of $\,\tX$ to a global symplectic structure, such as in $\FF{m}$ and $\ME{m}$. \end{conj} The ``optimal model'' of Remark~\ref{r:optimal} and Conjecture~\ref{c:optimal} is thereby seen as a torus manifold wherein the obstructions from Conjectures~\ref{C:obstruct} and~\ref{c:preC} are minimized in a suitable $\rT$-equivariant (co)homology, and especially within the Calabi--Yau hypersurfaces of interest; see footnote~\ref{fn:preStr} and Remark~\ref{r:C-infty}.